 For flutter caused by a transonic shockwave, adding local positive camber to the blade design near the predicted shockwave location is found to eliminate flutter with negligible impact on aerodynamic efficiency.
 "Flutter-resistant transonic turbomachinery blades and methods for reducing transonic turbomachinery blade flutter." linkHoneywell Aerospace Patent.

-I was the Executive Director of Covid Watch, a nonprofit I started in February 2020 with a mission to improve the privacy of the contact tracing apps that were being released in response to the pandemic.
+I was the Executive Director of Covid Watch, a nonprofit I started in February 2020 with an EA Forum post.
+Our mission was to improve the privacy of the contact tracing apps that were being released in response to the pandemic.

 We were the first team in the world to publish a white paper, develop, and open source a decentralized exposure notification protocol using Bluetooth communication in March 2020.
 Within apps that implement the security protocol, data is stored locally on personal devices, and it stays anonymous throughout the notification process.
 The system is designed to prevent corporations and governments from using the apps for the centralized collection of personally identifiable information.
 Our TCN Protocol received significant news coverage and was followed by the development of similar privacy-preserving protocols in early April like DP-3T, PACT, and Google/Apple GAEN.